Mechanical-Advantage/RomiTrainingCode/README.md

-# FallTraining2021Code
+# RomiTrainingCode

-Student code for 2021 fall training with Romi robots.
+Student code for software training with Romi robots.
 All development should happen on your group's branch, **not master**.